alwaleedsul/AI-Diploma-Program/Course 04/QUIZZES/Quiz_03_Classification.md

 - B) `.predict()` returns classes (0 or 1), `.predict_proba()` returns probabilities (0-1)
 - C) They are the same
 - D) `.predict()` is for training, `.predict_proba()` is for testing

 ---

+### Question 15 (5 points)
+What is class imbalance in classification?
+- A) When classes have equal number of samples
+- B) When one class has significantly more samples than another
+- C) When features are imbalanced
+- D) When the model is overfitting

+---

+### Question 16 (5 points)
+How can you handle class imbalance in logistic regression?
+- A) Use `class_weight='balanced'` parameter
+- B) Remove the minority class
+- C) Always use accuracy as the metric
+- D) Increase the learning rate

+---